sashafr/hilt-2016/course/python.md

 At the end of the process, we'll have a nicely-formatted CSV file that can be imported into visualization tools like Google Fusion Tables and CartoDB.

-Please start by downloading the sample files for this lesson to your Desktop: https://github.com/sashafr/price-lab-python/archive/master.zip
+Please start by downloading the sample files for this lesson to your Desktop, and place them in a folder called `price-lab-python` : https://github.com/sashafr/price-lab-python/archive/master.zip

 ## Install spaCy